sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 ### Ad-hoc polymorphism promotes interoperability, establishes common standards/common vocabulary

 One thing that I'm struck by is how ad-hoc polymorphism promotes code readability and common standards across the language ecosystem.
-There are some famous Haskell type classes like Monad, Monoid, Functor, Applicative etc. In Rust we have type classes for iterators, errors, type conversions, data structure pretty printing etc. These type classes establish a common "vocabulary".
-Once I see a Monad in Haskell, or a `AsRef<T>`, or a `From<T>` etc. in Rust I instantly know exactly what operations I have available to me and generally what to expect.
+There are some commonly used Haskell type classes like Monad, Monoid, Functor, Applicative etc. In Rust we have type classes for iterators, errors, type conversions, data structure pretty printing etc. These type classes establish a common "vocabulary".
+Once I see a Monad in Haskell, or a `AsRef<T>`, or a `From<T>` etc. in Rust I instantly know exactly what operations are available to me and generally what kind of code to expect.
 In OCaml I have to rely on fragile code/function naming conventions or peer deeply at the module signature/module implementation.
-It is just not as satisfying.

 Rust and Haskell library code, because of the common vocabulary established by popularly used traits/type classes can look quite uniform.
-OTOH each OCaml library's code structure can be quite custom.
-You actually have to read the code more thoroughly to get a feel of everything.
-In Rust/Haskell I can often just look at the cargo/haddock documentation.
-OCaml does have Odoc which helps a lot but the overall shape of the OCaml language does not lend itself to learning too many high level things about a library by exploiting this "common vocabulary" that ad-hoc polymorphism promotes.
+On the other hand, each OCaml library's code structure can be quite custom.
+You may actually have to read the code more thoroughly to get a feel of everything.
+In Rust/Haskell I can often just look at the cargo/haddock documentation to get by.
+OCaml does have Odoc which helps a lot but the overall shape of the OCaml programming language does not lend itself to learning too many high level things about a library by exploiting this "common vocabulary" that ad-hoc polymorphism promotes.
 Note that OCaml *does* achieve "common vocabulary" in various other ways but it is just not as rich as that of Haskell/Rust.

 ### Is this lack of ad-hoc polymorphism fatal to OCaml?

 I think not.
 If was so, I would not use OCaml.
 OCaml has so many other strengths and I hope to do justice to many of them.
-This is surely going to be a tall order because I've been quite critical of OCaml so far.

 # The sheer practicality of OCaml

 I own and have read a lot of Haskell books.
 I've also loved reading some Haskell papers and many blog posts over the years.
-My undergrad degree is in Computer Science and I actually love hard-core PL/Computer Science-*y* stuff.
-Haskell has been a major influence on me.

 I could *read* a piece of Haskell and my heart dances with joy.
 These moments of joy are not as common with OCaml.

 But then I just feel a bit exhausted with Haskell.
 Maybe this is just me.
 Writing Haskell with Monad transformers, worrying about the complexity of Haskell exceptions, errors, laziness etc. all seems overwhelming.